Amateur Athlete Trust

 An amateur athlete trust is considered to have been created on the day on which the association or the issuer, as applicable, receives the first payment and the athlete becomes the beneficiary.

-If, during a period of eight years, the beneficiary did not compete in an international sporting event as a member of a Canadian national team, we consider that the trust ceased to exist at the end of the taxation year in which the above-mentioned condition is met and that the trust allocated to the beneficiary an amount equal to the fair market value (FMV) of the property it held at that time.
-This eight-year period begins the year in which the athlete last competed in such an event or the year in which the trust was created, whichever is later.
+If, over a period of eight years, the beneficiary did not compete in an international sporting event as a member of a Canadian national team, we consider that the trust ceased to exist at the end of the taxation year in which the above-mentioned condition is met and that the trust allocated to the beneficiary an amount equal to the fair market value (FMV) of the property it held at that time.
+The eight-year period begins the year in which the athlete last competed in such an event or the year in which the trust was created, whichever is later.